mafredri/asustor_as-6xxt/boot.md

 The HDMI port will **not** produce output until you have successfully booted into Linux, if even then ;).

-**NOTE:** Do not use any of the internal partitions for `asloader.efi`!
+**NOTE:** Do not use any of the internal flash partitions for `asloader.efi`!
 They are first in the boot order, meaning you cannot control the boot process via external USB if they are booted first.

+**NOTE:** It seems ASUSTOR didn't add SCSI support to their EFI firmware, this means it's impossible to boot from harddisks, and removable media must be used.

 ## Disable ASUSTOR custom bootloader (grub)